MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAssignmentPolicy.md

     - `[IsEscalationEnabled <Boolean?>]`: If true, then one or more escalationApprovers are configured in this approval stage.
     - `[PrimaryApprovers <IMicrosoftGraphSubjectSet[]>]`: The subjects, typically users, who will be asked to approve requests.
 A collection of singleUser, groupMembers, requestorManager, internalSponsors or externalSponsors.

-REQUESTORSETTINGS `<IMicrosoftGraphAccessPackageAssignmentRequestorSettings>`: accessPackageAssignmentRequestorSettings
+`REQUESTORSETTINGS <IMicrosoftGraphAccessPackageAssignmentRequestorSettings>`: accessPackageAssignmentRequestorSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[AllowCustomAssignmentSchedule <Boolean?>]`: If false, the requestor is not permitted to include a schedule in their request.
+  - `[AllowCustomAssignmentSchedule <Boolean?>]`: False indicates that the requestor is not permitted to include a schedule in their request.
-  - `[EnableOnBehalfRequestorsToAddAccess <Boolean?>]`: If true, allows on-behalf-of requestors to create a request to add access for another principal.
+  - `[EnableOnBehalfRequestorsToAddAccess <Boolean?>]`: True allows on-behalf-of requestors to create a request to add access for another principal.
-  - `[EnableOnBehalfRequestorsToRemoveAccess <Boolean?>]`: If true, allows on-behalf-of requestors to create a request to remove access for another principal.
+  - `[EnableOnBehalfRequestorsToRemoveAccess <Boolean?>]`: True allows on-behalf-of requestors to create a request to remove access for another principal.
-  - `[EnableOnBehalfRequestorsToUpdateAccess <Boolean?>]`: If true, allows on-behalf-of requestors to create a request to update access for another principal.
+  - `[EnableOnBehalfRequestorsToUpdateAccess <Boolean?>]`: True allows on-behalf-of requestors to create a request to update access for another principal.
-  - `[EnableTargetsToSelfAddAccess <Boolean?>]`: If true, allows requestors to create a request to add access for themselves.
+  - `[EnableTargetsToSelfAddAccess <Boolean?>]`: True allows requestors to create a request to add access for themselves.
-  - `[EnableTargetsToSelfRemoveAccess <Boolean?>]`: If true, allows requestors to create a request to remove their access.
+  - `[EnableTargetsToSelfRemoveAccess <Boolean?>]`: True allows requestors to create a request to remove their access.
-  - `[EnableTargetsToSelfUpdateAccess <Boolean?>]`: If true, allows requestors to create a request to update their access.
+  - `[EnableTargetsToSelfUpdateAccess <Boolean?>]`: True allows requestors to create a request to update their access.
   - `[OnBehalfRequestors <IMicrosoftGraphSubjectSet[]>]`: The principals who can request on-behalf-of others.

-REVIEWSETTINGS `<IMicrosoftGraphAccessPackageAssignmentReviewSettings>`: accessPackageAssignmentReviewSettings
+`REVIEWSETTINGS <IMicrosoftGraphAccessPackageAssignmentReviewSettings>`: accessPackageAssignmentReviewSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ExpirationBehavior <String>]`: accessReviewExpirationBehavior
   - `[FallbackReviewers <IMicrosoftGraphSubjectSet[]>]`: This collection specifies the users who will be the fallback reviewers when the primary reviewers don't respond.